Right to Manage vs Collective Enfranchisement

 Collective Enfranchisement is a legal right of leaseholders under the Leasehold Reform, Housing and Urban Development Act 1993, to take ownership and management of their building from the landlord (freeholder).

+Collective enfranchisement is usually carried out by forming a private company limited by shares, which acquires freehold ownership of the building.
 In order to exercise the right to Collective Enfranchisement, at least fifty percent of leaseholders must agree to participate in a well-defined legal process.
 A Freehold limited company is usually incorporated, participating leaseholders are added as shareholders and the landlord (freeholder) is served a legal notice which includes a premium (purchase price).
 The freeholder cannot refuse to sell the freehold but may contest the premium.

-Benefits of Right to Manage
+Benefits of Right to Manage (RTM)

 Flat owners who exercise their Right to Manage enjoy certain benefits: